Hands-on science education and research is one of TU’s founding principles.

 “My internships focus on environmental education and interacting with the public,” says Hardwick.
 “I realized that's the path I want to go down.
 Because then I can work in my interest of ecology and conservation and tell the public all about it.
 I know from the research I did that educating people is the best way to get them to care about the environment.
 I'm still able to enact the change I want to see, just in a more indirect way.”

-Pam Lottero-Perdue, a physics, astronomy and geosciences professor and director of the Integrated STEM Instructional Leadership (PreK-6) Post-Baccalaureate Certificate Program, thinks of her classes as stories, with topical threads linking course content and her students’ backgrounds.
+Pam Lottero-Perdue, a science and engineering education professor in the Department of Physics, Astronomy & Geosciences, thinks of her classes as stories, with topical threads linking course content and her students’ backgrounds.